-Death Ship 666 at Jermyn Street
+Death Ship 666 at the Jermyn Street Theatre

 Fast-paced, energetic and wickedly humorous, Michael Patrick Clarkson’s parody play Death Ship 666 – written by Clarkson, Gemma Hurley and Paul Clarkson – encompasses multiple iconic storylines to create a unique and highly engaging narrative that will have you laughing out loud from start to finish.

 Following the delightfully stereotypical yet offbeat passengers aboard Death Ship on its maiden voyage, multiple villains have set out for her destruction in order to collect the wealth of fellow travellers.
 Somehow, amid scheming and treachery, a romance blossoms – but the star-crossed lovers could meet their untimely death if they cannot escape the impending doom that is Death Ship 666.